freddieduffield/knowledge-portfolio/java/Collections/Sets.md

 * General purpose implementation
 * a hashcode is the unique identifier

+To ensure that a duplicate object is not added to the set, you can override the equals method.
+Duplication can happen because new duplicate object may created and stored in a different hash in memory.
+Items are only considered equal if the have the same hash. to optimise performance items are store in specific hashes.

 **TreeSet**
 * based upon TreeMap
   * uses Binary Tree with a required sort order